noviceZ/btWebPractice/README.md

 # btWebPractice
-Front end learners, usually imitating web development training
+Front end learners, usually imitating web development training。 The project is mainly completed by bootstrap and imitates the website of bootstrap